Distributed Innovation in Open Systems—The Role of Modularity

 In general, distributed innovation in open systems is made possible by the modularity of the underlying product or process.
 Modularity reduces the risk that small changes in the environment will cause the whole system to fail, and makes it easier for the entire system to evolve towards higher levels of performance.
 This is true for complex products and processes and for networks of firms loosely linked in so-called business ecosystems.

 My research is aimed at understanding how modularity is achieved in technical systems as well as the impact of modularity on firm value and industry structure.
-Currently I am working on projects focused on (1) impact of modularity on intellectual property, (2) the effect of property rights on value in a modular production system, and (3) collaborative innovation in open systems.
+Currently I am working on projects focused on (1) impact of modularity on intellectual property, (2) the hidden structure of complex systems (especially software), and (3) how design rights may be shared across modular boundaries.